EndPointCorp/end-point-blog/2010/01/postgres-sql-backup-gzip-shrinkage-aka.md

 ---
 author: David Christensen
-title: Postgres SQL Backup Gzip Shrinkage, aka DON’T PANIC!!!
+title: Postgres SQL Backup Gzip Shrinkage, aka Don’t Panic!!!
 github_issue_number: 250
 tags:
 - database
 - postgres
 - tips
+- compression
 date: 2010-01-09
 ---

 I was investigating a recent Postgres server issue, where we had discovered that one of the RAM modules on the server in question had